conradakunga/Blog/_posts/2020-12-14-beware-of-httpclient-header-validations.md

 ![](../images/2020/12/DNSStuff.png)

-The fact that the return value of the function was false implied that it was returning some other status code.
+The fact that the return value was false implied that it was returning some other status code.

 Let us add some logging to the code.